fnproject/fdk-java/docs/FnFlowsUserGuide.md

 [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)
 APIs, a lot of the concepts will already be familiar to you.

+[Advanced Topics](FnFlowsAdvancedTopics.md) provides more detail on how data serialization and error handling works with Fn Flow under the covers.

 ## Pre-requisites
 Before you get started, you will need to be familiar with the [Fn Java FDK](../README.md) and have the following things: